breyerjs/jacksonbreyer/posts/find-problems-not-solutions.md

 description: "TODO."
 ---

 Software is a solutions-oriented business.
 It's what we do: ship solutions as quickly as we can.
-But one common pitfall can be starting with solutions rather than problems.
+But one common pitfall is jumping to solutions before defining problems.

 It seems obvious to say "start with the problem."
-But it's remarkably easy to forget when you are in the thick of solution-mongering.
+But it's easy to forget when you are in the thick of solution-mongering.

-My manager recommended this a few weeks ago in a specific context, and it was a great reminder.
+My manager reminded me of this a few weeks ago in a specific context, and it was a great help.

 There are a lot of benefits: